kderoulet/algorithms/README.md

+# Algorithms
-A repository for learning algorithms.
+A repository for learning algorithms and other relevant computer science topics, all modeled in JavaScript.

 ## Intro to Recursion (recursion.js)